TrestoXD/Frutiger-Style/README.md

 # Frutiger-Style
-A bootstrap like frutiger aero
+A bootstrap like frutiger aero and other themes